 Students earn this recognition by excelling on their PSAT/NMSQT, PSAT 10 or AP exams and in the classroom.
 They have a GPA of 3.5 or higher.

 Funes is the daughter of Kristina and David Funes; she attended St. Jude.
-Greenup is the daughter of Rodney and Niva Greenup and Jennifer Monette-Greenup; she attended St. Aloysius.
+Greenup is the daughter of Jennifer Monette-Greenup and Rodney Greenup; she attended St. Aloysius.
 Journée is the daughter of Estela and Roger Journée; she attended Sacred Heart.

 Mindy Brodhead Averitt